Ringworm in Guinea Pigs

-Ringworm is not actually caused by a worm, it is skin infection caused by a fungus.
+Ringworm is not actually caused by a worm but is a skin infection caused by a fungus.
 While lesions alone can lead to high suspicion of an infection, definitive diagnosis is made by culturing the fungus or by PCR testing.
 Because the culture test can take 2-3 weeks to complete, treatment is typically started immediately in suspect cases.
 The PCR test is more commonly used and results generally take 3 days.
 If the test is positive, treatment should continue and cultures or PCR testing should be repeated every 3 weeks until two consecutive negative results are obtained for the fungus.

 Ringworm can be spread to other pets and people which is why a retesting during and after treatment is important.
 Please keep a close watch on the other pets that once lived with an infected pet and call your veterinarian if they are showing signs of hair loss.

 This infection can potentially spread to people.
 Practice good hygiene and wear gloves when handling this pet or material from its cage.
 Wash hands thoroughly with warm soapy water after working with this pet.
 Wash surfaces thoroughly with warm soapy water, launder fabric bedding and toys, vacuum/mop area flooring.
-If you develop a rash please notify your physician.
-Advise your health care provider you may have been exposed to ringworm.